Rdeepthiacharya/Hotel_Management_System/README.md

 ## Built With

-- FastAPI framework for the backend
+- Python FastAPI framework for the backend
-- SQL server for the database
+- SQLite for the database
 - HTML, CSS, and JavaScript for user interface

 ## Authors